microsoft/fluentui/packages/react-components/react-infobutton/Spec.md

 ## Behaviors

 > Note: The behavior will change when used in conjunction with the `Field` component.
-It is mentioned that when a form has many infobuttons, it may be better to not make a full tab stop in the button.
+It is mentioned that when a form has many InfoButtons, it may be better to not make a full tab stop in the button.
 The idea is to have each field have a "shortcut" that will let you focus on the infobutton.
 This will be implemented by Field if needed.

 - _Component States_
   - Popover open: The Popover is open and content visible.